-Write a report or dramatic story about the desert with Crayola® Colored Pencils on lined paper.
-Include details from books you read.
+Students write a report or dramatic story about the desert with Crayola® Colored Pencils on lined paper.
+Include details from books they read.
 Review sections to recall information.
-Revise and edit your writing.
+Revise and edit the writing.
 Write the final report or story, changing colors to emphasize details.

-Fold a large piece of white paper in half.
-Attach your writing to one half of the paper with a Crayola Glue Stick.
+Fold a large piece of construction paper in half.
+Attach the writing to one half of the paper with a Crayola Glue Stick.
 Design a desert scene on the other half.
 Use Crayola Washable Markers to draw large areas of sand and sky.
 Add objects such as cacti and the sun.
 Fill in large areas with marker color.

-Add details to your drawings with colored pencils.
-Include animals, people, and plants mentioned in your writing.
+Add details to the drawings with colored pencils.
+Include animals, people, and plants mentioned in the writing.
 Add rays to the sun, needles to a cactus, and shade in sand areas.
-Draw desert-theme borders around your writing.
+Draw desert-theme borders around the writing.